Fumihito, Crown Prince of Japan: Early life and education

-Marriage and issue
+Marriage and children

 On 29 June 1990, Fumihito married Kiko Kawashima, the daughter of Tatsuhiko Kawashima (professor of economics at Gakushuin University) and his wife, Kazuyo.

 The couple met when they were both undergraduates at Gakushuin University.
 Like his father, the emperor emeritus, the prince married outside the former aristocracy and former collateral branches of the imperial family.
-Upon marriage, he received the title Prince Akishino (Akishino-no-miya – strictly "Prince Akishino") and authorization from the Imperial Household Economy Council to form a new branch of the Imperial Family.
-The marriage was bitterly resented by officials at the Imperial Household Agency, who had desired that the Prince adhere to tradition and not get married before his elder brother.
+Upon marriage, he received the title Prince Akishino (Akishino-no-miya – strictly "Prince Akishino") and authorisation from the Imperial Household Economy Council to form a new branch of the Imperial Family.
+The marriage was bitterly resented by officials at the Imperial Household Agency, who had desired that the Prince should adhere to tradition and not marry before his elder brother.

 Children

 Crown Prince and Crown Princess Akishino have two daughters and one son: